Mixing Wallpaper and Paint for One-of-a-Kind Rooms

 Blend With Paint

-To create an ombre fade with paint, start with the darkest shade at the top of the wall, above the wallpaper.
-Use a paintbrush to apply the first coat, then use a roller for subsequent coats.
-As you work your way down, introduce the lighter shades in thin layers, blending and overlapping the colors as you go.
-Add the lightest shade along the bottom edge of the wallpaper so the colors transition smoothly from dark to light.
+Create the fade with the darkest shade at the top of the wall above the wallpaper.
+Cut in with a brush for the first pass, then roll subsequent coats.
+As you move downward, layer in lighter tones, overlapping and feathering edges.
+Place the lightest shade at the bottom edge of the wallpaper so the transition reads smooth and intentional.

 Consider the Ceiling

-For a dramatic statement, consider bringing the ombre effect up to the ceiling.
-Use the same technique, starting with the darkest shade in the corner where the focal wall meets the ceiling.
-Blend the shades as you work across the ceiling, ending in the lightest color above the opposite end of the wallpaper.
+For extra drama, carry the ombre onto the ceiling.
+Begin in the corner where the focal wall meets the ceiling with your darkest tone, then blend across to the lightest shade above the opposite end of the wallpaper.

 Incorporating Metallic Wallpaper and Shimmery Paints